kirillkiselev-slim/MyPortfolio/README.md

 To address this, I plan to implement data pagination and lazy loading for weather data.
 By fetching weather information in smaller chunks and loading it on-demand, I can significantly improve the page's performance.

 Design:
 I aim to add more clarity to my homepage and create a better title layout, positioned to the right of the picture.
+On the page where the map is located, the '+' and '-' signs, along with the line below the map, override some content of the page.
+I plan on fixing that.

 In conclusion, AppShare is an ongoing project where I continuously seek to improve both its functionality and aesthetics.
 With a passion for learning and a dedication to delivering an exceptional user experience, I look forward to refining this web application and expanding its capabilities in the future.